tamer-george/austin_airbnb_dataanalysis/readme.md

       P-Value = 0.0
       α = 0.05

-      Test:
+      Test iii:
       if p-value <= a ---> reject H0
       if p-value > a  ---> dont reject H0

       result of the test:
-      p-value is less than alpha(0.05) we fail to reject the null hypothesis,  suggesting there is significant difference in avergae nightly price between super host and not a super host.
+      p-value is less than alpha(0.05) we reject the null hypothesis,  suggesting there is no significant difference in avergae nightly price between super host and not a super host.